 CHANGE FOR CHILDREN

-Working with the crew from Scuba for Change has been an incredible experience, and to have put this quick film together with my partner Julia, was like being a part of a vision becoming a reality.
+Working with the crew from Scuba for Change has been an incredible experience, and to have put this quick film together, was like being a part of a vision becoming a reality.
 We have had an incredible amount of support from people like the featured Surf Life Saving Victoria and from sponsors such as Oceanic.
-The on ground effects are what this organisation is all about, and I wouldn't hesitate to recommend a stay at Aninuan, Phillipines, where the Dive centre is situated.
+The on ground effects are what this organisation is all about, and I wouldn't hesitate to recommend a stay at Aninuan, Phillipines, where the dive centre is situated.

 SOLOMON ISLANDS CARVINGS